A family of non-periodic tilings of the plane by right golden triangles: Tilings with decorated tiles

 The digital labels are represented by colors: red is 0, yellow is 1, green is 2, blue is 3, orientations are shown by arrows.
 Long line segments of the same color represent identically oriented sides with the same digital label.
 This orientation is shown by an arrow at an end of the segment.
 The inverse operation is called \emph{the composition of colored tilings}.

 \emph{A colored supertile of order $n$} is defined as the $n$-fold decomposition of a large colored tile.
-Colored supertiles of orders 0,1,2,3,4,5 are shown on Fig.~\ref{pic6}.
+Colored supertiles of orders 0,1,2,3,4,5 are shown in Fig.~\ref{pic6}.
 A tiling with decorated tiles is called a \emph{substitution tiling} if every its fragment occurs in a (colored) supertile.

 \paragraph{The intuition behind our decoration of supertiles.} Each supertile $S_i$, $i>0$, sends a signal whose color equals $(i-1)\bmod 4$ along its altitude from its foot to the top.
 If supertiles $S_{n-1}$ and $S_{n}$ form a supertile $S_{n+1}$, then the vertex of the right angle of $[S_{n+1}]$ receives two signals, $(n-2)\bmod 4$ and $(n-1)\bmod 4$, and in turn sends the signal $n\bmod 4$.
 The local rule will ensure that all these three signals are ``coherent'', that is, are equal to $(i-2)\bmod 4,(i-1)\bmod 4,i\bmod 4$ for some $i$.
 If we were allowed infinitely many colors, the signal sent by $S_i$ would be just $i-1$.
 In that case the proof would be much easier.
 Each supertile $S_n$ has hierarchical structure, that is, for each $i<n$ it can be partitioned into supertiles $S_i$ and $S_{i-1}$.
 Hence $S_n$ hosts many signals.
 The crucial point is that all those signals are sent along non-overlapping paths.
+We will explain later why the number of colors is 4 (see Remark~\ref{rem4}).